Skip to Content

 September 19, 2024

 Dr. BurtonPitt researchers are working to discover effective treatments for a rapidly progressive and incurable neurodegenerative disease.
-In a paper published in Nature Communications, a team led by professor of neurology and UPMC professor of movement disorders Edward A. Burton, MD, DPhil, FRCP, developed a novel zebrafish model of progressive supranuclear palsy (PSP).
+In a paper published in Nature Communications, a team led by professor of neurology and UPMC Endowed Chair of movement disorders Edward A. Burton, MD, DPhil, FRCP, developed a novel zebrafish model of progressive supranuclear palsy (PSP).

 Dr. Burton and his group identified a regulatory protein that is conserved between zebrafish and humans and that drives the neurological deficits characteristic of PSP through an unexpected mechanism.
 The team hopes that existing experimental drugs that target this protein for blood cancers could provide a starting point for developing drugs for PSP.
 Because of similarities between PSP, Alzheimer’s disease and chronic traumatic encephalopathy pathologies, Dr. Burton thinks that understanding PSP may also have important implications for these other conditions.Microscope